-In the 2018/19 academic year, there were around 22 million college or university undergraduate students in the United States.
-Many college or university students are living on their own for the first time in their lives and, although most are young and healthy, they are also exposed to many new health risks.
+In the 2020/21 academic year, there were around 20.8 million college or university undergraduate students in the United States.
+Many college or university students are living on their own for the first time in their lives and although most are young and healthy, they are also exposed to many new health risks.
 Such risks come from living in dormitories or close quarters with other students, through the stress of being away from home and the pressure of academic life, or through the use of drugs and alcohol.
-As of fall 2019, around 41 percent of college students rated their health as very good, while only 11 percent stated their health was fair or poor.
+As of fall 2021, around 39 percent of college students rated their health as very good, while only 13 percent stated their health was fair or poor.
 Many colleges and universities provide health services for their students and promote awareness of the various health issues that students encounter.
-As of 2019, around 55 percent of surveyed students in the U.S. agreed or strongly agreed that their health and wellbeing were priorities at the college or university they were currently attending.
+As of 2021, around 54 percent of surveyed students in the U.S. agreed or strongly agreed that their health and well-being were priorities at the college or university they were currently attending.

-The stress and lifestyle changes that come with university life don’t only affect physical health but can impact students’ mental health as well.
-Mental health clinicians at colleges and universities have stated that anxiety, depression, relationship problems, and stress are the leading issues among their college student patients.
-In 2018-2019, it was estimated that up to 36 percent of college or university students showed signs of depression.
-However, only 27 percent of students strongly agreed that they knew where to go on their campus if they needed to seek professional help for mental or emotional health.
+The most common health issues reported by college students in the U.S. include relatively minor things like colds, orthopedic injuries such as a sprain or broken bone, urinary tract infections, and stomach bugs.
+However, some of the biggest health risks to college students are not physical, but mental.
+The stress and lifestyle changes that come with university life can make college students especially vulnerable to mental health problems such as anxiety and depression.
+Mental health clinicians at colleges and universities have stated that anxiety, depression, and stress are the leading issues among their college student patients.
+In 2021, it was estimated that up to 41 percent of college or university students showed signs of depression.
+However, only 23 percent of students strongly agreed that they knew where to go on their campus if they needed to seek professional help for mental or emotional health.

 This text provides general information.
 Statista assumes no